RTR logo

 MID$

-A string function which returns 'num' characters of the string starting from character 'start_posn'.
-If 'num' is not present or if there are insufficient characters in the string, then all the characters from 'start_posn' onwards are returned.
+A function which returns a part of a string starting at a specified position and with a given length.
+If there are insufficient characters in the string, or the length is not specified, then all the characters from the specified start position onwards are returned.

 You can use this function to select any part of a string.
 For instance, if